HOSTED-POWER/docs-turbostack-app/turbostack_configuration/Mail/Deliverability.md

 - **How it works:** The sending server attaches an encrypted signature to the email’s header.
 The recipient’s server retrieves the public key from your DNS records to verify the signature’s authenticity.

 !!!
 Info
-Activating DKIM on Turbostack is easily done via the `<a href="https://my.turbostack.app" target="_blank">`TurboStack App `</a>`!
+Activating DKIM on Turbostack is easily done via the [TurboStack App](https://my.turbostack.app "TurboStack App")!
 Simply navigate to your host and go to the 'Advanced' tab.
 Follow the instructions under 'Mail Settings' to set up DKIM.
 !!!

 ### 3. DMARC (Domain-based Message Authentication, Reporting, and Conformance)